JuliaDynamics/DynamicalSystems.jl/docs/src/embedding/dataset.md

 end
 ```

-All functions from **DynamicalSystems.jl** that manipulate and use data are expecting an `AbstractDataset` subtype.
-This allows us to define efficient methods that coordinate
-well with other packages, like e.g. [`neighborhood`](@ref).
+Most functions from **DynamicalSystems.jl** that manipulate and use data are expecting an `AbstractDataset` subtype.
+This allows us to define efficient methods that coordinate well with each other, like e.g. [`neighborhood`](@ref).

 If given a matrix, we first convert to `Dataset`.
 This means that you should *first
 convert* your data to a `Dataset` if you want to call functions more than once, to avoid